benoitkugler/textlayout/fontconfig/readme.md

 ### Caching

 The package drops support for advanced caching: it is deferred to the users.
-The can used the provided `Serialize` and `LoadFontset`, but its up to them to specified what to cache, when and where.
+They can use the provided `Serialize` and `LoadFontset` functions, but its up to them to specified what to cache, when and where.

 ### Configuration build